AmmarAtNITJSR/Smart-Discount-Allocation/README.md

 # Smart Discount Allocation Engine

-This project is a Python CLI tool to allocate a discount kitty among sales agents based on configurable, data-driven logic.
+This project is a Python CLI tool to allocate a discount kitty among sales agents based on configurable, data-driven logic

 ## Setup
 ```bash